-WORK/JOB CONTEXT

-Work System/Job Design Characteristics.
+WORK/JOB CONTEXT Work System/Job Design Characteristics.
 The characteristic manner in which a given job is designed and work is organized, especially in relationship to other aspects of the organizational system of which the job is a part.
 (Note: The combination of many of these elements may be used to define what has come to be called a "high performance" workplace or organization, and hence may help to determine the degree to which it is appropriate to characterize a given organization or work setting in this manner.)
-Examples of such elements include:

-- degree of shared or interdependent task or job responsibility (examples include: team vs. individual organization of work) - · degree and nature of interactions with technology - decision making and/or dollar accountability (examples include: degree of empowerment, autonomy or latitude for judgment) - · degree to which job entails performance of a variety of tasks or use of a variety of skills - degree of task or job identity - skill or knowledge acquisition or maintenance demands (examples include: degree to which frequent or continuous learning is required) - nature of job impact (examples include: remote, indirect, contributory, shared, direct) - degree of job impact (examples include: sphere of influence, number of people affected) - degree of structure (examples include: presence of formal guidelines, policies or standard procedures) - pace or intensity of work - degree and duration of contact with others - scope and nature of communications or interactions with others - nature and degree of formal responsibility for directing or supervising the work of others - degree of stability or dynamism in work schedules, methods and procedures or job duties and responsibilities - degree and type of performance feedback available

-Physical Working Conditions.
+Examples of such elements include: degree of shared or interdependent task or job responsibility (examples include: team vs. individual organization of work) degree and nature of interactions with technology decision making and/or dollar accountability (examples include: degree of empowerment, autonomy or latitude for judgment) degree to which job entails performance of a variety of tasks or use of a variety of skills degree of task or job identity skill or knowledge acquisition or maintenance demands (examples include: degree to which frequent or continuous learning is required) nature of job impact (examples include: remote, indirect, contributory, shared, direct) degree of structure (examples include: sphere of influence, number of people affected) degree and duration of contact with others scope and nature of communications or interactions with others nature and degree of formal responsibility for directing or supervising the work of others degree of stability or dynamism in work schedules, methods and procedures or job duties and responsibilities degree and type of performance feedback available Physical Working Conditions.
 The nature of the immediate physical environment in which a job is performed.
-Includes such elements as:

-- the nature or type of work setting (examples include: indoor/outdoor) - type of work location (examples include: factory, office) - physical hazards present (examples include: chemicals, radiation, combustibles, etc.) - physical discomforts present (examples include: noise, vibration, odors, dust, fumes, etc.)

-Physical, Sensory/Perceptual and Cognitive Job Demands or Requirements.
+Includes such elements as: the nature or type of work setting (examples include: indoor/outdoor) type of work location (examples include: factory, office) physical hazards present (examples include: chemicals, radiation, combustibles, etc.) physical discomforts present (examples include: noise, vibration, odors, dust, fumes, etc.) Physical, Sensory/Perceptual and Cognitive Job Demands or Requirements.
 An occupation's characteristic type and degree of physical (examples include: standing, carrying, lifting, climbing, stooping), sensory/perceptual (examples include: color or auditory discrimination, depth perception) and cognitive (examples include: vigilance or information encoding, processing and retrieval) job demands.
 Machines, Tools and Equipment Used.
 Physical instruments or devices used to carry out or facilitate the completion of particular jobs, work activities or tasks.
 Examples include: printing press, electric hoist, bulldozer, milling machine, pneumatic hammer, tape measure, camera, photocopying machine, facsimile machine, laptop computer, radio transmitter and video recorder.
+Performance Standards.
+The nature of the production or quality criteria by which the work